SoCraTesUK/socrates-uk/sponsorship.md

 In exchange for financial backing, we would provide:

+**in the basic sponsorship package:**

 - a mention at the beginning and end of the conference
-- your logo on our website
+- your logo on conference website
 - mentions on social media channels
-- your name in emails about SoCraTes UK, reaching a significant audience including the [London Software Craftsmanship Community][London Software Craftsmanship Community] mailing list with over 3200 craftsmen and women
+- your name in emails about SoCraTes UK, reaching a significant audience including the [London Software Craftsmanship Community][London Software Craftsmanship Community] mailing list with over 3500 craftsmen and women
 - your merchandise available to everyone at the conference

+**in the extended sponsorship package:**

+- All options from the basic package
+- Secured places for 2 participants from your company.
+Note you will still need to purchase tickets in addition to the sponsorship.

+**Premium package:**

+- All options from the basic package
+- Secured places for 4 participants from your company.
+Note you will still need to purchase tickets in addition to the sponsorship.

 In addition, if you would like to discuss alternatives or extra privileges as part of your sponsorship, please let us know.
 We will be happy to work with you to come up with something that benefits everyone.